TileDB-Inc/TileDB-R/README.md

 ## Installation

-TileDB needs to be installed first (from a package or from source) for the TileDB R package to build and link correctly.
+TileDB needs to be present, and can to be installed first (from a package or from source) for the TileDB R package to build and link correctly.
+For macOS and Linux, a precompiled shared library is used during the installation of this R package.

 As the TileDB R package has not been published on [CRAN](https://cran.r-project.org/), it must be installed from source.